 After all the dry ingredients are in the bowl, whisk until a smooth batter forms!
 Last, but not least, add in those chocolate chips!

-I used Lily’s Chocolate Chips because they are sweetened with stevia & ACTUALLY still taste good while being sugar-free.
-Please note, only their dark chocolate chips are vegan so make sure to read the ingredients before purchasing :).
+I used Lily's Chocolate Chips because they are sweetened with stevia & ACTUALLY still taste good while being sugar-free.
+However, any vegan chocolate chip works in this recipe.

-One of these days I’ll actually invest in a griddle (I sure cook pancakes enough for one!), however I find my cast-iron skillet works just as well for these pancakes.
-I can only cook 1-2 pancakes at a time so it does take a bit longer, but I like to keep my kitchen gadgets pretty minimal.
+One of these days I'll actually invest in a griddle (I sure cook pancakes enough for one!).
+However, I find my cast-iron skillet or caraway everyday pan also works for cooking these pancakes.

 - Don't turn the heat too high!
 Medium heat is best.
 Otherwise, you may burn the outside of your pancakes without actually cooking the batter in the center.